Kim Kardashian and Pete Davidson have broken up: reports

 “I thought about it later.
 I was like, ‘Damn, he’s the only person who didn’t come.,’” she recalled.

+After being seen out together on several occasions in 2021, the couple made it official in March, and appeared publicly at a string of events, including the White House correspondents dinner in April,

-They made a high-profile appearance together at May’s Met Gala at the Metropolitan Museum of Art in New York, where Kardashian walked the red carpet in Marilyn Monroe’s famed “Happy Birthday” dress.
+They then made a high-profile appearance together at May’s Met Gala at the Metropolitan Museum of Art in New York, where Kardashian walked the red carpet in Marilyn Monroe’s famed “Happy Birthday” dress.

 The Independent has reached out to representatives for both Kardashian and Davidson for comment.